luau-lang/rfcs/docs/vector-library.md

 `vector(x: number, y: number, z: number)`

 Creates a vector with 3 components: x, y, z.
-If the feature flag for wide vectors is enabled, a fourth argument `w: number?` will be introduced.
+If the `LUA_VECTOR_SIZE` configuration option is set to 4, a fourth argument `w: number?` will be introduced.

 Due to the common usage of vectors, vector creation should be ergonomic.
 Therefore, it is probably worth breaking the `create()` naming standard.

-`vector.magnitude(vecA: vector): number`
+`vector.magnitude(vec: vector): number`

 Calculates the magnitude of a given vector.